ED: Scroll/Skim/or Skip (S/S/S)…

 “We’ll be prepared to present comps by week’s end…”

 “Keep me posted on pilgrim’s progress, Ms. Abbott-Tanzer,” said the Bancorp’s mid-career marketing director, collating his advertising reports and memos as we stood in unison the file out of the conference suite.
-“Sally forth, people.
+“Forge ahead, people.
 Trust the lunch fare was to your liking.
 Now, better get good and better while the getting’s good, capische?”

 Bank on that, I thought, folding my linen napkin, along with any pretense to really grasping all the undercurrents of this high-power summit.
 An initial item on the agenda was lunch itself: Grecian salads, sirloin sandwiches au jus, mixed berry compote with gold foil-wrapped mints on the side.
 Pullman-style waiters plied us with French Roast coffee, silver trays of china creamers and honey pots; by the time Sandley tapped his water glass, the entire horseshoe was primed to herd the agenda along.